We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The sticky rubber outsole gives you more than enough grip if you need to push your bike up those impossibly steep sections or even carry it over rock gardens.

-What we like the most is the dual BOA IP-1 closure system that lets you fine-tune the fit, even while riding.
+What we like the most is the BOA 6-Point closure system that lets you fine-tune the fit, even while riding.

 Tommaso Montagna 100/200 shoes are affordable, versatile, and incredibly durable.
 The 100 model comes with three velcro straps, whereas the 200 model has two velcro straps and a buckle to adjust the tension.
 However, the price tag is almost the same.